 As will every industry there are some companies that are better than others.

-Every single property that is sold needs to have one of the FZD done.
+Every single property that is sold or purchased needs to have one of the FZD research done.

-Sounds like your lender is using one that might not be one of the best depending on your point of view, they haven’t required you to have flood insurance and some people see that as good.
+To me, it sounds like your lender is using one that might not be “one of the best” depending on your point of view.

-However what if you had a loss with no coverage?
+However what if you had a flood loss with no coverage?

 That would defiantly affect your financial future.